silvertheory/silvertheory/README.md

 ---

 📍 Moreno Valley, CA
-🌎 Open to remote roles and relocation
+🌎 Open to remote, hybrid roles and relocation